Youth Sailing Additional Information

-These famous Roasts are held every Thursday in July and August.
-Volunteer "parent chefs" cook hot dogs, hamburgers and cheeseburgers provided at a nominal cost including beverage.
+The junior roasts are held every Thursday in July and August.
+Volunteer parent chefs cook hot dogs, hamburgers and cheeseburgers provided at a nominal cost including beverage.
 The hot dogs and burgers are supplemented by dish to pass contributions from parents.
-The children love it!
-The Roast is followed by games organized by the Waterfront and Sailing staff.
-A marvelous time for all!
+The children love it.
+The roast is followed by games organized by the Waterfront and Sailing staff.
+A marvelous time for all.

 If you would like your child to take part in these fun regattas, please contact firstname.lastname@example.org as soon as possible.

 Transport of kids is generally done by parents, so let us know very soon whether you can help.
 Kids need to take food and drink with them for lunch and on-water drinks.

 In the case of 420's, it is expected that, in general, we will borrow boats from the host club, and will not take our boats unless we are forced to, in order that we can compete.
 For the Junior Olympics, parents need to borrow or charter 420's, if available at the host club.
 The instructor will take extra club boats, if not available to borrow from the host club, and if these boats are not taken by parents.